-Beyond its role in promoting memory for epistemic items, curiosity has long been assumed to benefit other forms of hippocampal memory.
-In particular, curiosity is often argued to enhance environmental memory and cognitive map formation by means of promoting exploration (Berlyne, 1966; O’Keefe & Nadel, 1978; Tolman, 1948; Wang & Hayden, 2021).
-However – and in part due to the challenges of reliably inducing and measuring curiosity in laboratory settings – very few studies have directly investigated these relationships.

 Recently, Cen, Teichert, Hodgetts, and Gruber (2024) designed a virtual exploration paradigm to assess whether and how curiosity influences exploration patterns, as well as subsequent memory for explored environments.
 On each trial, participants saw a room label (e.g., ‘Lounge’) and rated their curiosity for it.
 Then, participants were given the opportunity to freely explore the corresponding virtual room: they were told to spend as much time in the room as they wished, and to leave whenever they felt ready.
 After all of the rooms had been explored, participants were given a surprise memory test that probed their memory for environmental layouts.

-Critically, Cen et al. (2024) found that participants who self-reported feeling more curious about specific virtual rooms (1) explored those rooms more thoroughly [exhibiting higher path roaming entropy (Path RE), an index of spatial variability] and (2) displayed better memory for environmental layouts.
-These data suggest that curiosity can indeed promote exploration, and in turn, that curiosity can bolster environmental memory.
-Additionally, Sivashankar, Fernandes, Oudeyer, and Sauzéon (2024) found that, among children, curiosity leads both to higher feelings of presence during exploration and to better route memory (which can depend on interactions between hippocampal and striatal mechanisms; e.g., Goodroe, Starnes, & Brown, 2018).
-However, because participants in both Cen et al. (2024) and Sivashankar et al. (2024) had the ability to act on their curiosity – by using it to guide their exploration through each virtual environment – the precise nature of the relationship between curiosity and memory remains unclear.
+Critically, Cen et al. (2024) found that participants who self-reported feeling more curious about specific virtual rooms (1) explored those rooms more thoroughly [exhibiting higher path roaming entropy (Path RE), an index of spatial variability] and (2) displayed better memory for environmental layouts (see also Sivashankar, Fernandes, Oudeyer, & Sauzéon, 2024, who found that curiosity promotes higher feelings of presence and better route memory among children).
+However, because participants in both Cen et al. (2024) and Sivashankar et al. (2024) had the ability to act on their curiosity – by using it to guide their exploration through each virtual environment – the precise nature of the relationship between curiosity and cognitive map formation remains unclear.

-Here, we aim to disentangle this relationship by asking: is there a direct link between curiosity and environmental memory?
+Here, we aim to disentangle this relationship by asking: is there a direct link between curiosity and cognitive map formation?
 Or, do the benefits of curiosity depend on the ability to actively engage in curiosity-driven exploration?